Enlarged fontanelles are larger than expected soft spots for the age of a baby.

 If you think that the fontanelles on your baby's head are larger than they should be, talk to your health care provider.
 Most of the time, this sign will have been seen during the baby's first medical exam.

 What to Expect at Your Office Visit

-An enlarged large fontanelle is almost always found by the health care provider during a physical exam.
+An enlarged large fontanelle is almost always found by the provider during a physical exam.